openaps/docs/docs/docs/Customize-Iterate/autotune.md

 ```
 oref0-autotune --dir=~/myopenaps --ns-host=https://NIGHTSCOUT_URL_HERE --start-date=YYYY-MM-DD
 ```
 * Make sure to sub in your Nightscout URL and the date you want to start with.
-Note that you mustn't use the trailing / on the Nightscout URL or that will cause an error.
+Note that you must not use the trailing / on the Nightscout URL or that will cause an error.

 ##### Running manually in a *different* directory to not use the results automatically